david-andreasson/Quiz_API/README.md

-# QuizApp API
+# Quiz_API

 ## Overview

-QuizApp API is a Java-based RESTful API built with Spring Boot.
+Quiz_API is a Java-based RESTful API built with Spring Boot.
 It powers a quiz application that supports multiple courses by providing endpoints for retrieving quiz questions, managing quiz sessions, submitting answers, and authenticating users via Google OAuth2.

 ## Features